costajob/app-servers/README.md

 ```

 ##### Considerations
-Rust keeps its promise of being a blazing fast language: its throughput is in the same league of Java and GO.
+While Rust consistency in delivering its performance is on par with the best languages of the pack, its throughput is not in the same league.
-Rust latency is among the best of the pack too.
+I will reserve to update the benchmarks once the language will got an HTTP server packed in the standard library.

 ##### Concurrency and parallelism
-As expected Rust uses all of the available cores.
-I was expecting better results on memory footprint.
+Rust Tiny HTTP library is a bit conservative in using the available cores.
+The memory footprint is very good.

 ### Servlet3 with Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.